 Safety is a key aspect of having a successful and enjoyable hunt this season and for many more to come.

 As always, deer hunters should wear the appropriate amount of hunter orange, be sure of their target and know their position in relation to hunting partners, residential areas and public roads.
+As for mine, the horton supermag crossbow is my personal favorite for hunting short-range.

 Following are several additional safety measures to consider as we rapidly approach this year’s deer season.